7x63so/tor-service-android-ideas/README.md

 tor-service-android
 ===================

-This is a rewrite of the Orbot app's TorService class and its dependencies.
+This is a big reformat of the Orbot app's service/ package

-The package has been restructured and heavily reformatted so as to move in the direction of a library project.
+WARNING: This is alpha software and is either unstable or not functional at all!

-Changes include:
+DONE:
 + Removing all dependencies on SharedPreferences.
 + Simplifying interactions with Tor via new TorController class.
 + Heavy refactoring of TorResourceInstaller - now all installation of binaries is handled in ResourceManager.